Key early stage M&A deal evaluation metrics you should be tracking

 When your most important M&A deals are supported by Affinity’s relationship intelligence platform, you’ll be able to provide your deal team with in-depth insights into every investment opportunity.

 Affinity provides insight into your team’s network, business relationships, and customer interactions by analyzing data from all your emails, meetings, and interactions with prospective clients and prospects.
+With Affinity mobile, you can manage your deal pipeline, networking activities, and meeting preparation directly from their mobile devices

 You can also pull pipeline reports that monitor the progress of your M&A deals.
 You’ll get valuable insight into the number of deals you’re evaluating, which stage each of them is in, and whether your deal team is tracking toward achieving its business objectives.